WKahnZA/basic-web-app-no-frameworks/README.md

 - For building production `npm run build` outputs to `/dist` folder.

 ## Credits
-Based on https://github.com/AdamGuar/no-frameworks-typescript-app-starter with modifications to use `scss`
+Based on https://github.com/AdamGuar/no-frameworks-typescript-app-starter with modifications to use `scss` and minimizer of images to `webp`.